-Innovative research on aquatic ecosystems began at the Academy in 1947 when Dr. Ruth Patrick founded the Department of Limnology, years before the general public became aware of pollution and its on the environment.
+Innovative research on aquatic ecosystems began at the Academy in 1947 when Dr. Ruth Patrick founded the Department of Limnology, years before the general public became aware of pollution and its effects on the environment.
 This undertaking marked the beginning of a broadened research orientation for the Academy, which included basic and applied research on aquatic ecosystems as well as the traditional systematics research (discovering and cataloging organisms).
 Patrick launched modern studies using the numbers and diversity of diatoms (microscopic single-cell plants) and larger aquatic organisms, such as macroinvertebrates and fishes, as indicators of ecosystem “health.”
 Many of the samples collected by Patrick Center staff have been added to the Academy’s extensive biologic collections, including the Diatom Herbarium, one of the two largest in the world.
 It includes some 220,000 slides, of which about 5,000 are type slides (the originals used to describe new species).

 Patrick’s pioneering work spawned several research centers.
 The original Department of Limnology, renamed the Patrick Center for Environmental Research in 1983, today studies the structure and function of freshwater rivers, lakes and wetlands; assesses the effect of people’s activities on these systems; works to solve water quality problems; and promotes better management of aquatic resources.